 Sarah received a Masters degree in violin performance at The Juilliard School with Robert Mann in 2005.
 She previously received a Bachelor of Music and an Artist Diploma from Indiana University as a pupil of Mauricio Fuks, and formerly studied with Mimi Zweig and James Przygocki at the String Academy of Wisconsin.
 Sarah was the 1st violinist of the renowned Rubens Quartet from 2008 until the group's final season in 2016.

-Born in Milwaukee, WI, Sarah currently resides in the Netherlands, where she is active as a chamber musician and soloist, and in August 2017 she will join the Noord Nederlands Orkest (Groningen) as first concertmaster.
-She also performs and tours regularly with the Orpheus Chamber Orchestra and Amsterdam Sinfonietta.
-Increasingly sought after as a teacher, she has been professor of violin and chamber music at the ArtEZ Conservatorium in Zwolle since 2011, a member of the chamber music faculty at the Prins Claus Conservatorium in Groningen since 2014, and will join the faculty of the Sweelinck Academie (preparatory department of the Amsterdam Conservatory) in September 2017.
-She has given masterclasses in the US, the Netherlands, France, Spain, Brazil, Columbia and Hong Kong.
+Currently Sarah resides in Zwolle, the Netherlands, where she is active as a chamber musician, soloist and concertmaster.
+She also performs and tours regularly with the Orpheus Chamber Orchestra, Amsterdam Sinfonietta and the Chamber Orchestra of Europe.
+Increasingly sought after as a teacher, she is professor of violin at the ArtEZ Conservatorium (Zwolle), professor of chamber music at the Prins Claus Conservatorium (Groningen), and in 2017 she joined the faculty of the Sweelinck Academie (preparatory division of the Amsterdam Conservatory).
+She has given masterclasses in the US, the Netherlands, France, Belgium, Spain, Brazil, Columbia and Hong Kong, and is a faculty member of the Indiana University Summer String Academy.

 Sarah plays on the ”Nico Richter and Hetta Rester” G.B.
 Rogeri, Brescia, ca. 1690, on loan to her from the Nationaal Muziekinstrumenten Fonds in Amsterdam.